SwipeCellKit/SwipeCellKit/README.md

 See [Customizing Transitions](https://github.com/SwipeCellKit/SwipeCellKit/blob/develop/Guides/Advanced.md) for more details on customizing button appearance as the swipe is performed.

+## Transition Delegate

+Transition for a `SwipeAction` can be observered by setting a `SwipeActionTransitioning` on the `transitionDelegate` property.
+This allows you to observe what percentage is visible and access to the underlying `UIButton` for that `SwipeAction`.

 ### Expansion

 Four built-in expansion styles are provided by `SwipeExpansionStyle`: